AlbertYang0112/AZProcessor/README.md

 # AZ Processor

-This is an implementation of the AZ processor in book *CPU自制入门*.
+This is an implementation of the AZ processor.

 Please refer to the book for futher details.